pradhyumvyas/JobApplicationTracker/README.md

 ## To does
-- Setup frontend and backen
+- Setup frontend and backend
 - Install Djanago Rest Framework
 - Create SQLite3 DB